PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Experiments

 \subsection{Analysis of Perceptual Codebook}

 In this section, we ablate our perceptual codebook by using the setting of self-supervised pre-training on ImageNet-1K.
-For time consideration, the number of epochs for both pre-training and fine-tuning are set as 100.
+The pre-raining epochs is 800.

-\textbf{Semantics of the Codewords.} The most important question would be: \emph{will the learned perceptual codewords have (more) semantic meanings?} To answer this, we designed experiments to provide both visual and quantitative results.
+\textbf{Semantics of the Codewords.} The most important question would be: \emph{will the learned perceptual codewords exhibit (more) semantic meanings?} To answer this, we quantitatively evaluate the codewords' semantics from two aspects.

-First, we visualize the image patches that are corresponding to the same codeword.
-We conjecture that such image patches will present the same certain semantic meanings.
-We compare with two baselines: (1) a DALL-E~\cite{ramesh2021zero} codebook that is trained on about $250M$ private data and (2) a variant of our model without using the perceptual similarity.
-We obtain a collection of codewords from images in ImageNet validation set.
-Then we randomly choose some codewords and crop their correlated patch in the original image.
-The results are shown in Figure~\ref{fig:code_correlated_patch}.
-We can see that our codes are highly related to semantic meanings, \eg, comb and wheel shown in the figure, while codes from baselines are often correlated with low-level information (\eg texture, color, edge).

-Second, we quantitatively evaluate the codewords' semantic from two aspects.
 (1) We use the codewords of the image as features for classification.
 An average pooling is conducted over the quantized codewords of the image and we test its linear probing accuracy over ImageNet dataset.
 (2) We use an ImageNet-1K supervisedly pre-trained DeiT-T~\cite{touvron2021training} (72.2\% Top1 accuracy on clean ImageNet val set) to test the classification accuracy over the reconstructed images.
 We compare with the variant without using the perceptual similarity.
 The results are given in Table~\ref{tab:vae_acc}.
 We find that our perceptual codewords get much higher accuracy for both linear evaluation on codewords and classification on the reconstructed images.
-This indicates that our perceptual codebook has more semantic meanings and benefits the image reconstruction process.
+This indicates that our perceptual codebook exhibits more semantic meanings and benefits the image reconstruction process.
 We also provide a visualization of the masked region prediction using BEiT~\cite{bao2021beit} and our PeCo in Figure~\ref{fig:mask_prediction_com}, showing that our PeCo, with the aid of perceptual codebook, is able to make more semantic predictions for the masked region.